fannyhasbi/bandara-restful/README.md

-# RESTful Bandara
+# RESTful Bandara using Flight micro-framework
-A RESTful service for Bandara React Native Project [see here](https://github.com/fannyhasbi/bandara-react-native)
+A RESTful service for Bandara React Native Project. [see here](https://github.com/fannyhasbi/bandara-react-native)